TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 4 - Super Metrics/4.4.3-examples/_index.md

 I will provide some examples demonstrating the various features of super metrics [functions and operators](https://docs.vmware.com/en/VMware-vRealize-Operations-Cloud/services/config-guide/GUID-7A557E72-0FD0-4AC9-B778-2F492C121EE9.html).
 More is covered in the manual.

-There are many examples in the [repository](https://code.vmware.com/samples) of super metrics.
+There are also many examples in the [repository](https://code.vmware.com/samples) of super metrics.

 ## Basic Functions